 CAFO - NPDES Permit Compliance

 For our clients and all CAFO’s in Michigan, everyone should be aware of the changes the state is proposing to the CAFO Permit.
-All CAFO’s in Michigan are permitted under the states existing CAFO General Permit, which expires on April 1, 2020 – and all CAFO’s will need to be reissued a new COC after this date.
+All CAFO’s in Michigan are permitted under the states existing CAFO General Permit, which expired on April 1, 2020 – and all CAFO’s now need to be reissued a new COC after once the draft reissued CAFO permit becomes final.
 The state has proposed many changes to the existing permit that will have to be met to obtain continued coverage.

 Please give us a call with any questions or concerns.
 Many proposed changes could impact your farm, your management and other decisions you make moving forward.

 FCS has been helping farms meet their CAFO-NPDES permit requirements for over 15 years.
 From our first few farms in New York and Vermont to our larger foot-print now expanding to the Midwest, our focus has been on our clients economic & agronomic goals while meeting or exceeding all water quality permit requirements.

 Each state has a unique NPDES - CAFO permit enforcement structure, and FCS has the knowledge and experience to help you wade through the regulatory obstacle course that you confront as your farm grows.
 We have helped many CAFO sized livestock farms develop a CNMP, expand existing operations, complete required annual reporting/NMPs, and helped develop new permits for new large farm operations.